yiisoft/yii-filesystem/README.md

     ],
 ],
 ```

 Aliases `runtimeStorage` and `documentStorage` will be automatically registered in the main application container.
-So, you can get it from the container
+So, you can get it from the container:

 ```php
 public function index(ContainerInterface $container)
 {